nesi/perf-training/_lessons/python-scatter/04-openmp.md

 ## Why implement OpenMP parallelization

 On way to speed up your application is using the available resources more efficiently.
-This approach we used while porting our python code to C++ by removing the interpreter's overhead.
+This approach was used while porting our python code to C++ by removing the interpreter's overhead.
 Another way of improving performance is by using more resources.
 Most of modern computers have multi-core CPUs.
 Each of these cores can in principle compute instructions in parallel.
 All cores can access the same, shared memory so we will need to be careful about instructions stepping over each other (race condition).

 ## What is OpenMP

 OpenMP (Open Multi-Processing) is an application programming interface (API) for shared memory multiprocessing programming on various platforms in C, C++ and Fortran.
-An OpenMP parallelized application starts as a serial application (on a single compute core).
-When defined by the programmer, the application spawns a certain amount of threads (which run on multiple cores).
-Thus, work can be distributed to a larger amount of resources.
-Just to note, OpenMP is also capable to parallelize on other architectures, like GPUs.
+An OpenMP parallelised application starts as a serial application (on a single compute core).
+When defined by the programmer, the application spawns a number of threads (which run on multiple cores).
+Thus, work can be distributed to leverage more resources.
+Just to note, OpenMP can also parallelise on other architectures, like GPUs.

 ### Pros